We’re on our way to the airport. I bring you cauliflower

 - Combine all of the marinade ingredients in a small saucepan and bring to a boil over medium-high heat.
 Lower the heat to low and simmer for 20 minutes, or until its been reduced by about half.

 - When the marinade has come to room temp, add the turkey meatballs, cauliflower, and onion.
 Let sit in the fridge for at least half an hour (longer is ok)

-- In the mean time ..
-Cook the rice according to the package directions.
+- In the meantime, cook the rice according to the package directions.

-- Add the ingredients, in rotating order to the skewers Placed on a parchment-lined baking sheet .. a little ways apart.
+- Add the ingredients, in rotating order to the skewers.
+Place them on a parchment-lined baking sheet, a little ways apart.

-- Bake 30 to 35 minutes, until the turkey is cooked through and the cauliflower is crisp on the outside, tender on the inside.
+- Bake 30 to 35 minutes, until the turkey is cooked through and the cauliflower is crisp on the outside, and tender on the inside.